UFC Freedom 250 Fight Week Update · June 14, 2026 · White House, Washington D.C.

 Where will UFC Freedom 250 take place?

-The event is scheduled to take place at The White House in Washington, D.C., making it one of the most unusual venues ever used for a UFC event.
+The UFC promotes the event live from the White House in Washington, D.C., making it one of the most unusual venues ever used for a UFC event.

 What is the main event of UFC Freedom 250?